British woodland birds – species you may spot at our campsites

 The cooing sound of another of the larger woodland birds, the wood pigeon, is very familiar in the woodland and often followed by a loud flutter of wings as, despite their size, these birds are easily scared.
 The noise of woodpeckers tap-tap-tapping on the trees can also add to the chorus of natural sounds in Sussex woodlands.
 You can look out for woodpecker holes in dead trees and tree trunks at both of our woodland campsites.
 Green and great spotted woodpeckers are seen in both woodlands and, in 2015, at least one pair of great spotted woodpeckers nested in Wild Boar Wood and was caught on camera by our warden Pete.

 A young tawny owl is also believed to have been born in the woodland with many of our campers hearing its squeaks – though far fewer managed to spot it.
 Adult tawny owls calling to each other result in the distinctive twit-twoo that is often associated with owls.
 In the fields around Wild Boar Wood, so not strictly a member of the group: woodland birds in Sussex, you can sometimes spot a barn owl.
 These heart-faced pale owls love to hunt in open countryside and often swoop silently past the woodland on their rounds as dusk falls.

 A nocturnal visitor to some Sussex woodlands for a few months in the summer is the nightjar.
 These kestrel-like birds have a very distinctive call and prefer open areas in woodlands and conifers.
-Nightjars have been heard and their silhouettes seen swooping through the glades at Beech Estate Woodland Campsite by a lucky few.
+Nightjars have been heard and their silhouettes seen swooping through the glades at The Secret Campsite Beech Estate by a lucky few.
 Read more about them in one of warden Theresa’s blog posts from 2015.